spiyush0212/HideFace/README.md

 ## HideFace
+Do you watch YouTube tutorials but often get distracted by the tutor's face in a small window on the screen?
+Personally it is very distracting for me when I am trying to focus on the video and some guy is randomly shaking his head or hands in the video screen.

-This chrome extension helps you to hide people's face while watching YouTube videos.
-Hence minimizing possible distractions.
+Hence I created this chrome extension.It helps you to hide people's face while watching YouTube videos.
+Hence minimizing possible distractions and focusing completly on the material.

 ## Features